textdb/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

 1. Within the **SmartMeterSimulator** Visual Studio solution, right-click the **CloudToDevice** project, select **Debug**, then select **Start new instance** to run the console app.

-2. In the console window, enter a device number when prompted.
+2. In the **console window**, enter a **device number** when prompted.
 Accepted values are 0-9, since there are 10 devices whose IDs begin with 0.
 You can hover over the windows in the **Smart Meter Simulator** to view the Device IDs.
 When you enter a number, such as `5`, then a message will be sent to **Device5**.

     ![The value of 1 is entered when prompted for the device number in the console window.](media/console-device-number.png 'Console App')

-3. Now enter a temperature value between 65 and 85 degrees (F) when prompted.
+3. Now enter a **temperature value** between 65 and 85 degrees (F) when prompted.
 If you set a value above 72 degrees, the window will turn red.
 If the value is set between 68 and 72 degrees, it will turn green.
 Values below 68 degrees will turn the window blue.
 Once you set a value, the device will remain at that value until you set a new value, rather than randomly changing.

     ![A value of 75 has been entered for the temperature.
 A new log entry in the Smart Meter Simulator appears in yellow showing the message value of 75 sent to Device1.](media/console-temperature.png 'Console App and Smart Meter Simulator')